grettke/help/help.md

     |                                       |
     +---------------------------------------+

-On OS X Dyalog uses an input source for entering APL symbols.
+On macOS Dyalog uses an input source for entering APL symbols.
 Enable its input source, press option-i, and you get the symbol ⍳ (APL FUNCTIONAL SYMBOL IOTA).
-It should work in every OS X application.
-When I tried to use it in Emacs though it didn&rsquo;t work.
+It should work in every macOS application.
+When I tried to use it in Emacs though it didn't work.
 This configuration swallows the option key and translates it to the Emacs Super key.
-Any option chords are never sent to OS X. This had worked fine because I&rsquo;d never used command.
-Most of the time I want Emacs to work this way, but some of the time I want to pass command through to OS X. How can I do this?
+Any option chords are never sent to macOS.
+This had worked fine because I'd never used command.
+Most of the time I want Emacs to work this way, but some of the time I want to pass command through to macOS.
+How can I do this?

-When I read the Emacs documentation they explained that you can choose whether or not you want ALT or GUI (option and command on OS X) to be swallowed by Emacs or passed through to the OS.
+When I read the Emacs documentation they explained that you can choose whether or not you want ALT or GUI (option and command on macOS) to be swallowed by Emacs or passed through to the OS.
 Most of us already have this in our config.
 How can we switch it back and forth then?

 Elisp is of course the solution so I wrote some code to toggle this behavior.
-It didn&rsquo;t work!
-Didn&rsquo;t look like a bug in my code so I dug a little further into the documentation.
+It didn't work!
+Didn't look like a bug in my code so I dug a little further into the documentation.
 Around the same time I was reading the USB HID specification.
 The spec explains that for every modifier there is both a left and a right code.
 When I got to the relevant document for Emacs it all started to make sense: the toggling modifier keys in Emacs only works for the right keys!

 It is exciting to learn that Emacs makes this distinction.
 What I found next though was that it only works when the OS tells Emacs which modifier it is, but not from Karabiner.
 It makes sense, Emacs expects to be told at a lower level than Karabiner runs.
 Long story short I had to change the layout to get the toggling behavior that I wanted.